murp9702/mealsForMiles/src/pages/pricing/index.md

     you are looking for a service that you do not see on our website.
   heading: Custom Freeze-Dried Meals
   plans:
-    - description: 'Have a plan of your own but need the ingredients? '
-      items:
-        - 60 minute session with a Registered Dietitian
-        - Personalized approach based on your nutrition and adventure goals
-        - Email access to a Registered Dietitian for questions
-        - Follow up appointments available
-      plan: 'Section Hike '
-      price: ''
     - description: 'We develop custom recipes to meet your dietary needs and preferences. '
       items:
         - A one time fee per recipe